 There is additional benefit an offshore LLC offers in addition to being an effective instrument of asset protection, an offshore LLC gives members a highly-prized ‘commodity’ in this increasingly wired (bordering on intrusive) world – privacy.
 Establishing a Nevis LLC does not require the public filing of member names nor any other information about them.
 You registered agent (through our organization) can handle future changes regarding membership or assets.
 The same is true for establishing a Cook Island LLC.
 Members are free to run their LLCs (whether directly themselves or through intermediaries) without unwarranted scrutiny.

 This blanket of privacy also means it is highly unlikely that a creditor in a member’s home jurisdiction will find out about the member’s connection with an offshore LLC outside of formal discovery.
 Members can keep their company records anywhere in the world where they judge the records will be most secure.
 Neither jurisdiction require an annual inspection of accounts or records.
 Renewals are handled by the LLC’s registered agent on the islands.
 In this heavily inter-connected world, it may sometimes seem that a person’s digital footprint is a mere click of a mouse away from disclosure by just about anyone who has access to the Internet – and a perceived debt to settle.
 With an offshore LLC in either island paradise, you essentially do not leave readily apparent digital footprints for anyone to trace, achieving a level of privacy that’s tough to follow.

 Cook Island and Nevis basically recognize only one lawful avenue of remediation against an LLC that has been properly established under their jurisdiction and that is a charging order.
 However, both countries strictly define the limitations and scope of a charging order in terms of what it permits a creditor to ‘collect’ from an LLC debtor-member.
 We talk more about this below.
 Naturally, one must properly establish the LLC within their jurisdiction.

 First, the charging order only covers the percentage of ownership interest.
-It could only, theoretically, access those assets that would have normally been distributed to the debtor-member – if any.
+It could only, theoretically, access those assets that would have normally been distributed to that debtor-member – if any.
 It does not affect the other assets of the LLC nor the distributions that are due to the other members.